sous-chefs/apt/README.md

 The `only_if` and `not_if` blocks prevent the repository from being configured if `apt` is not installed or if the repository is already configured in /etc/apt/sources.list (respectively).

-The `repos` recipe is included at the beginning of the default recipe and should not be called specifically in a run list.
+The `repos` recipe is included at the beginning of the default recipe; you should not explicity include it in a run list.

 ### cacher-client
 Configures the node to use the `apt-cacher-ng` server as a client.